khskh/ANT-BMS-Windows-App/README.md

 It should work with other devices from ANT, but I haven't tested it.
 Most of these devices use the same data protocol.

+## To fix

+Program iterates through cells voltages, starting from number 2, skipping the first one.
+The voltage of the first cell is actually the voltage of the second cell, and so on.

 ## App Screen

 ![new](https://github.com/khskh/ANT-BMS-Windows-App/assets/26013076/5a9934f3-2205-4b6f-b6dd-fa207d2552e1)